abdelq/duckuments/docs/atoms_15_duckumentation/60_contributing_to_docs.md

 If you say something like "This happens for Figure 3", then it is hard to know which figure you are referencing exactly, because numbering changes from commit to commit.

 If you want to refer to specific parts of the text, please commit all your work on your branch, and obtain the name of the commit using the following commands:

     $ git -C ~/duckuments rev-parse HEAD      # commit for duckuments
     $ git -C ~/duckuments/mcdp rev-parse HEAD # commit for mcdp

-## The workflow to edit documentation  {#workflow status=deprecated}

-This is the basic workflow:

-1. Create a branch called `![yourname]-branch` in the `duckuments` repository.
-1. Edit the Markdown in the `![yourname]-branch` branch.
-2. Run `make master` to make sure it compiles.
-3. Commit the Markdown and push on the `![yourname]-branch`  branch.
-4. Create a pull request.
-5. Tag the group `duckietown/gardeners`.

-See: Create a pull request from the command-line using [`hub`](#hub).